Agent-Squad-Productions/rto-systems/README.md

 # FiveM RTO Systems Discord Bot
 A Discord Bot to make noises for RTO, link serveral RTO channels, and more!

+#### DEPERCATED: This bot uses Discordjs v12, as of 01/01/2022, Discordjs v12 still works but ASP currently has no plans to update the bot.

 ### Screenshots

 <details>